rbarkoch/Artifacto/README.md

 Artifacto stores all uploaded artifacts and metadata in the `/data` directory inside the container.
 Make sure to use a Docker volume or bind mount for `/data` to ensure your artifacts persist across container restarts or upgrades.

-Artifacto will automatically create self-signed certificates in the `/certs` directory unless certificates are already available.
+Artifacto will automatically create self-signed certificates in the `/etc/ssl/certs` directory unless certificates are already available.
+To use your own certificates, simply mount a directory to `/etc/ssl/certs` with a `cert.crt` and `cert.key` file.

 ## 📦 How to Use Artifacto